snowdj/beautiful-jekyll/index.md

 subtitle: Machine Learning and Data Mining (2016W2)
 ---

+NOTE: this is the web page for the Spring 2017 offering (Jan-Apr 2017) of CPSC 340.
+For the summer offering, the page is http://github.ubc.ca/cpsc340-2017S/home, which requires logging into github.ubc.ca to view.
+Currently enrolled students should be able to log in; please let the instructor know if this is not the case by the first lecture.

 ## Topics covered

 We introduce basic principles and techniques in the fields of data mining and machine learning.
 These are some of the key tools behind the emerging field of data science and the popularity of the "big data" buzzword.
 These techniques are now running behind the scenes to discover patterns and make predictions in various applications in our daily lives.
 We'll focus on many of the core data mining and machine learning technologies, with motivating applications from a variety of disciplines.